hashgraph/hedera-cli/README.md

 hcli script load -n,--name <name>
 ```

-> **Note:** Commands are executed in the order they were recorded.
-Each command is executed via execSync, which runs the command in a synchronous child process.
+Each command is executed via [`execSync`](https://nodejs.org/api/child_process.html), which runs the command in a synchronous child process.

 **2. List All Scripts:**